 "Used this company for my previous two dogs so they were the obvious choice this time.""Fabulous Insurance cover at very reasonable prices."

 "Try as I might I can not stop all the messages and emails I keep getting."

 "Check out the small print (regarding) the excess..."

 "Agria is one of those insurance companies that will delve into your pet’s medical history..."

 Agria Price Comparison

-We've researched prices from dozens of pet insurance policies, and found that Agria policies offer very good value for money.
-Here are some sample prices for Lifetime cover for a young, healthy cat and dog for Agria's two Lifetime plans and the market average, for comparison purposes.
+We've researched prices from dozens of pet insurance policies, and found that Agria policies are in line with Petplan (another highly-regarded pet insurance company).
+While prices aren't the cheapest, given the offering we believe they offer good value for money.
+Here are some sample prices for Lifetime cover for a young, healthy cat and dog for Agria's three Lifetime plans and how they compare to other offerings in the market.

 Agria Notable Features